rogiervandenberg/arb-translator/README.md

 bun build ./cli.ts --compile --outfile make_translations
 ```

-Move the `flutter-create-translations` executable to your Flutter project and add the file to your .gitignore.
+Move the `make_translations` executable to your Flutter project and add the file to your .gitignore.

 ### Step 2: Create a Google Cloud project and enable the Translate API